What is the "consensus" by the "experts" about the best single-winner voting system?

 The unfortunate reality as of 2006 is that there is no visible consensus among either political scientists, economists, or mathematicians about the best single-winner voting system.
 But there should be, and we think there ultimately will be, a consensus for range voting.

 That changed with my computer-sim study in 2000 (#56 here) which was the first to include range voting as a contender.
-It used Bayesian Regret as its yardstick, and found RV was always superior to all four of the above main voting system branches at every setting (of 720 tried) in my sims.
+It used Bayesian Regret as its yardstick, and found RV was always superior to all four of the above main voting system branches at every setting (of 720 tried) in my simulations.
 So that in some sense gets rid of the indecision and provides a clear best: Range Voting.
 My study also pointed out that "Arrow's impossibility theorem" which was often interpreted to mean "no 'best' voting system can exist" actually does not apply to range voting, since according to Arrow's (foolishly too-restrictive) definition RV is not a "voting system."
 But that information has not yet fully percolated into published political science books and the general zeitgeist.

 Now besides me just telling you my impression about my view of the consensus thinking (above), there is this objective evidence.
 I examined the bylaws of professional associations in the field and found: